 Deployments of the pre-production/UAT and integration system can be triggered by the parter in self-service.
 For this purpose, access to a Jenkins web console will be provided by Intershop.
 This allows triggering of jobs like:

 Database dump upload

 DPLs are used in the following three environments:

-General rules and guidelines for deployments in a CaaS environment are listed in Guide - Intershop Commerce Platform Deployment Process (valid to 7.10) to ensure a common understanding of rights and responsibilities.
+General rules and guidelines for deployments in the Intershop Commerce Platform environment are listed in Guide - Intershop Commerce Platform Deployment Process (valid to 7.10) to ensure a common understanding of rights and responsibilities.